-Note that the shift of the 2 peaks at around 0.5 Hz in the pitch motion shown in the iKAGRA-PR3 SAS is caused by the difference of the height of the suspension point of the intermediate mass.
+Note that the shift of the 2 peaks at around 0.5 Hz in the pitch motion shown in the type-Bpp SAS is caused by the difference of the height of the suspension point of the intermediate mass.
 Those resonant frequencies largely depend on the moment of inertia of the intermediate mass.

-Concerning the yaw motion, coupling coefficients between amplitudes of the horizontal seismic vibration and test mass yaw motion were measured as follows: 15 rad/m for the type-B prototype SAS at the TAMA site, 4 rad/m for the iKAGRA-PR3 SAS at the KAGRA site in RMS.
-These values are calculated by using the plots shown in figure 5.16 and figure 5.36.
+Concerning the yaw motion, coupling coefficients between amplitudes of the horizontal seismic vibration and test mass yaw motion were measured as follows: 15 rad/m for the type-B prototype SAS at the TAMA site, 4 rad/m for the type-Bpp SAS at the KAGRA site in RMS.
+These values are calculated by using the plots shown in figure 5.16 and figure 5.29.
 Even though one has to collect more information about this coupling from horizontal to yaw motion, it is expected that the horizontal seismic vibration might couple to the test mass yaw motion with around 10 rad/m in RMS without active controls in the KAGRA-SAS.
-If one is able to damp the resonant peak of yaw motion at 0.15 Hz, the coupling is expected to be reduced by about one order of magnitude: ~ 1 rad/m in RMS.
+If one is able to damp the resonant peak of yaw motion at 0.15 Hz, the coupling is expected to be reduced by about one order of magnitude: $\sim 1$ rad/m in RMS.

-Figure 5.36: Residual pitch (left) and yaw (right) motion of the measured by optical lever at TM level.
+Figure 5.29: Residual pitch (left) and yaw (right) motion of the measured by optical lever at TM level.
 These plots show the TM motion suspended by the type-B prototype SAS (black), and that suspended by the typeBpp SAS (magenta and cyan).
-The signals of the type-B prototype were measured at TAMA site, while those of iKAGRA-PR3 SAS were observed at KAGRA site.
+The signals of the type-B prototype were measured at TAMA site, while those of type-Bpp SAS were observed at KAGRA site.

-pitch [μ rad] yaw [μ rad]
+pitch [ $\mu$ rad] yaw [ $\mu$ rad]

 Type-B proto 7.0 37

-iKAGRA-PR3 0.4 0.6
+Type-Bpp 0.4 0.6